-B. Maker
+C. Maker

 A maker means a person who signs or is identified in a note as a person undertaking to pay.
 Tex.
 Bus. & Com.
-Code §3.103(a)(5).
+Code §3.103(a)(7).

-C. Holder
+D. Holder

 A holder means the person in possession of a negotiable instrument that is payable either to bearer or to an identified person that is the person in possession.
 Tex.
 Bus. & Com.
-Code §1.201(b)(21).
+Code §1.201(b)(21)(A).

-D. Bearer
+E. Bearer

-Bearer means a person in possession of a negotiable instrument that is payable to bearer or indorsed in blank.
+Bearer means a person in control of a negotiable electronic document of title or a person in possession of a negotiable instrument, a negotiable tangible document of title, or a certificated security that is payable to bearer or indorsed in blank.
 Tex.
 Bus. & Com.
 Code §1.201(b)(5).